 - foster integrity and creative performance in the conduct of governmental and related public service operation

-Undergraduate students must have completed 15 semester hours in public affairs or public administration, maintain a 3.5 GPA in public affairs/administration and 3.0 GPA overall, and are in the last semester of junior year standing.
+To be eligible for membership, undergraduates must have completed 15 semester hours in public affairs or public administration, maintain a 3.5 GPA in public affairs/administration and 3.0 GPA overall, and hold 2nd semester junior year standing.
+Graduate students must have completed at least fifty percent of required course work (minimum of 18 units) and hold a minimum GPA of 3.7.

 The Pi Alpha Alpha induction ceremony is held in the spring.

 Pi Alpha Alpha applications may be submitted to: